eliujl/tts_from_youtube/README.md

 If no YouTube URL is given when starting the Python script, it will ask you to enter a URL and specify an output directory (press Enter to use the default temporary folder).

+## Limitations
+- Whisper transcription can be slow (especially if the audio is very long), and sometimes can have puncturation problems.
+- The open-source TTS engines may still sound a bit mechanical.